Why Are Massachusetts Workers Comp Patients Denied Opioid Prescriptions?

 New data shows that Massachusetts doctors aren’t prescribing opioids to patients as often as they once did.
 Given the high rate of opioid prescription in this state in the past, this decrease may be a positive change for patients dealing with chronic injuries, pain and other issues.
-However, patients with injuries and pain that are no longer receiving opioid prescriptions must now find other treatment alternatives.
+Boston workers’ compensation lawyer John J. Sheehan explains why patients with injuries and pain that are no longer receiving opioid prescriptions must now find other treatment alternatives.

 Why Are Opioids Prescribed?